-External decorations Visually inspected.
-External décor is of a paintwork finish.
-Conservatories / porches Not applicable.
 Communal areas Not applicable.
-Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the rear of the subjects.
-Garden grounds are laid to paving.
-Boundaries are defined by blockwork walls and timber fencing.
-It would appear there is a right of access across the neighbouring garden.
+Garages and permanent outbuildings Visually inspected.
+There is a detached single car garage of timber construction, contained beneath a pitched felt roof covering.
+In addition there are two outbuildings, one of pointed stone construction contained beneath a corrugated metal sheet roof covering the second comprising dwarf walls topped with timber fencing contained beneath a corrugated metal sheet roof covering.
+Outside areas and boundaries Visually inspected Outside areas and boundaries Visually inspected.
+There are garden grounds to the side and rear of the property.
+Garden grounds are sloped in nature and terraced incorporating retaining walls.
+Grounds are laid to gravel with grass, trees and shrubs.
+There is a gravel drive/off-street parking facility.
+Boundaries are defined with a mix of timber fencing and a stone retaining wall.
 Ceilings Visually inspected from floor level.
-Ceiling linings are a mix of lath and plaster and plasterboard finishes.
-Polystyrene tiles were noted to the ceiling within the ground floor bedroom.
+Comings Ceiling linings are a mix of lath and plaster and plasterboard finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal wall linings are of lath and plaster and plasterboard design.
+Internal wall linings are a mix of lath and plaster and plasterboard design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber throughout the main dwelling with solid concrete noted within the extension.
+Flooring is of a suspended timber construction throughout the main dwelling with solid concrete construction noted within the kitchen extension.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern comprising plain timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
+Internal joinery is of a softwood pattern comprising plain timber skirtings with moulded door surrounds with timber cottage style and flush veneer internal pass doors.
 There is a fitted kitchen with both floor and wall mounted units.
-The stairs are of timer manufacture.
-Chimney breasts and fireplaces Not applicable.
+The stairs and handrails are both of timber manufacture.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an electric fire to the fireplace within the lounge with a gas fire to the fireplace within the TV room.
 Internal decorations Visually inspected.
 Internal décor is of wallpaper and/or paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.
-The consumer unit and electric meter are located at high level within the rear hallway.
-Gas Not applicable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water is from the public rising main.
-The plumbing installation, where seen, comprises distribution pipes together with uPVC waste pipes.
-Sanitary fittings comprise a shower room with white shower tray and coloured WC and wash-hand basin and a coloured shower unit at first floor level.
-The Vendor advises that the shower unit within the bedroom has been disconnected.
+The consumer unit and electric meter are located at high level above the lounge door.